enricfentcami/k8s-ckad-notas/ckad-02-config-03-security-auth-rbac.md

 These are Roles non namespaced, they are cluster scoped.

-Used to authoriza to non namespaced resources like: nodes, PVs, namespaces, ...
+Used to authorize to non namespaced resources like: nodes, PVs, namespaces, ...
 * Check API resources using `kubectl api-resources --namespaced=true/false`

 ClusterRole example: